Yuri Khanon: Biography

 Khanon became famous in 1988–1991.
 During this period he composed soundtracks to three films, gave numerous concerts, had several appearances on TV and published a series of articles and interviews.
-Many of his performances yielded public scandals, especially his concerts "Music of Dogs" (Moscow, December 1988) and "Dried Embryos", where he performed with Erik Satie (Leningrad, May 1991).
-In 1992 produced CD "Olympia" (England), symphonic works of Khanon (as a Yuri Khanin): "Five smallest orgasms", "A Certain Concert for piano and orchestra" and "Middle Symphony".
+Many of his performances yielded public scandals, especially his concerts Music of Dogs (Moscow, December 1988) and Dried Embryos, where he performed with Erik Satie (Leningrad, May 1991).
+In 1992 produced CD Olympia (England), symphonic works of Khanon (as a Yuri Khanin): Five smallest orgasms, A Certain Concerto for piano and orchestra and Middle Symphony.

-"Five Smallest orgasms, oc.29 (1986) were written as a direct response to Scriabin’s Poem of Ecstasy.
-A "Certain Concerto" for piano & orchestra, oc.31 (1987) was written in the genre of "false concerto", concerto/deception, where the listener is constantly deceived, having his/her expectations crowned with emptiness.
+Five Smallest orgasms, oc.29 (1986) were written as a direct response to Scriabin’s The Poem of Ecstasy.
+A Certain Concerto for piano & orchestra, oc.31 (1987) was written in the genre of "false concerto", concerto/deception, where the listener is constantly deceived, having his/her expectations crowned with emptiness.
 The theme of deception is one of the main features of Khanin’s creations.
-"Middle Symphony", oc.40 (1990), with a text by the composer, is a large, quite extraordinary work with a rather unnatural and affected structure.
+Middle Symphony, oc.40 (1990), with a text by the composer, is a large, quite extraordinary work with a rather unnatural and affected structure.
 It ends with a canon in which the three singers sing the same text backwards for 81 bars.
-The text is very abstruse, in fact almost absurd; it becomes necessary to overturn one’s impression of the whole symphony just listened to… Does this discussion exhaust the subject of this disc?
-I don’t know – I doubt it".
+The text is very abstruse, in fact almost absurd; it becomes necessary to overturn one’s impression of the whole symphony just listened to...
+Does this discussion exhaust the subject of this disc?
+I don’t know – I doubt it.